jvlahos/coding-standards/README.md

 <a name="extends-and-mixins"></a>
 ## @extends and mixins

-* Always place `@extend` statements on the first line of a declaration block.
+* Place `@extend` statements on the first line of a declaration block.
-* Place `@include` statements at a sensible spot in the relevant ruleset group.
+* Place `@include` statements at a sensible position in a relevant group of rulesets.

 ##### Example: